Jonas Lund: Fair Warning (2016)

 Fair Warning is an online work jointly commissioned by the Whitechapel Gallery and Phillips, coinciding with the exhibition Electronic Superhighway (2016-1966).
 The work is a series of test environments installed on the websites of both institutions, designed to discover, measure and quantify taste profiles of the contemporary art audience.
 Over 300 rapidly changing tests, from simple questionnaires to visual comparison tests, are used to quantify and measure taste and personal preference as it relates to the general public.

 The project examines the value and use of data collection when attempting to represent user tastes and questions whether an objective way of measuring the value of art exists.
 Playing with expectations of traditional online questionnaires or personality tests, Fair Warning both embraces and attempts to demystify website analytics and testing tools.
 The clicks and cursors of all users can be seen when engaging with the work, making the data collection process visible.
 The results are distilled to relationships between hype mechanisms and value creation within the contemporary art world.

 In a society obsessed with quantification and metrics of evaluation, Fair Warning questions how the greater cultural value of art can be justified and funded if it cannot be measured or quantified until it is sold.
 The work was shortlisted for the net_based award in 2017 and is held in the collection of the Stedelijk Museum in Amsterdam.

 Jonas Lund Token (2018)

-In 2018, Lund created his own crypto currency Jonas Lund Token, an ERC-20 token on top of the Ethereum Blockchain, that functions as voting shares in his artistic practice, thus giving birth to a new art form called "performance-art capitalism".
+In 2018, Lund created his own cryptocurrency, Jonas Lund Token, an ERC-20 token on top of the Ethereum Blockchain, that functions as voting shares in his artistic practice, thus giving birth to a new art form called "performance-art capitalism".
 Token holders, primarily art world participants including collectors, curators, and critics, vote on proposals submitted by Lund, determining which exhibitions he should pursue, what works he should create, and how his practice should develop.
 The project distributes agency across a decentralized network of stakeholders.
 The Jonas Lund Token explored how value is produced collectively within the art world, questioning traditional hierarchies of authorship and decision-making.
 The project includes a bounty program that rewards token holders for securing institutional opportunities for the artist, gamifying the mechanisms of career advancement in the art world.